Catalysing Change Week

 Stakeholders will be encouraged to commit to taking action that advances practical policymaking.
 The “Getting from Crisis to Systems Change” report highlighted the need for world leaders to commit to systems change work and to give social entrepreneurs a seat at global decision-making tables.
 These findings will be streamlined into practical policy recommendations validated by in-field demonstrations of impact.
 We plan to share these findings at the G7 and G20 meetings.

-In response to early indicators from the People’s Report, we will accelerate our efforts to achieve the SDGs by 2030.
+In response to early indicators from the People’s Report, we will accelerate our efforts to advance the SDGs.
 This will be achieved by securing commitments to drafting policy recommendations that can be adopted globally.